Deirror/FMI/OS/Vim/README.md

 -
 /

-- Different ways to enter mode:
+- Enter mode:
   - `i` to insert at your position
   - `I` to insert at the beginning of the line
   - `a` to append at your position
   - `A` to append at the end of the line
   - `o` to start on new line
   - `O` to start on previous line
-- To exit mode:
+- Exit mode:
   - Press `Esc` or `Ctrl+[`

 /